tanmayghare/Stock-Price-Prediction-and-Analysis/README.md

 # Stock-price-prediction
-A machine learning model built in Python to predict stock prices using LSTM.
+A machine learning model in Python based on RNN to predict stock prices using LSTM.